MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 20. If a **Find more apps** window or a **Create with Microsoft 365** window or any other introductory-type window appears, select the **X** in the top corner of the window to close it.

-21. On the **Welcome to Microsoft 365** window, which is Lynne's Microsoft 365 home page, note how the **Admin** icon is displayed in the navigation pane on the left side of the screen.
+21. On the **Welcome to Microsoft 365** window, which is Lynne's Microsoft 365 home page, note how the **Admin** icon is displayed in the navigation pane on the side of the screen.
 This icon appears because Lynne was assigned to a Microsoft 365 administrator role.
 Select the **Admin** icon to open the Microsoft 365 admin center.

 22. In the **Microsoft 365 admin center**, select **Users** on the navigation pane and then select **Active users**.